Staying Fit

-Cryptocurrencies such as Bitcoin, Ethereum, Solana and hundreds more are hot commodities in online trading, and it’s possible for an investor to make a profit.
+Cryptocurrencies such as bitcoin, ethereum, solana and hundreds more are hot commodities in online trading, and it’s possible for an investor to make a profit.
 But many people have experienced dramatic losses, some through bogus investment platforms touted by scammers as sure moneymakers.

-The Federal Trade Commission (FTC) warns consumers that “crypto investing comes with lots of risks, including scams.”
+The Federal Trade Commission (FTC) warns consumers that crypto investing comes with lots of risks, including scams.

-This virtual money isn’t backed by any government or central bank.
+Virtual money isn’t backed by any government or central bank.
 Even so, you can use crypto to buy goods and services, exchange it for U.S. dollars and other conventional currencies on digital markets, and even obtain it at specialized ATMs.

 More on money